-Andrew Jakubowicz is Professor of Sociology at the University of Technology Sydney.
+Andrew Jakubowicz is Emeritus Professor of Sociology and in the School of Communication at the University of Technology Sydney.
 He has an Honours degree in Government from Sydney University and a PhD from UNSW.

 He was foundation chair of the Disability Studies and Research Institute.
 He chaired the Institute for Cultural Diversity, a national NGO (http://culturaldiversity.net.au) from 2009 to 2012.

 He was historical advisor on the SBS series, "Immigration Nation" (2011), and is series advisor on "Once Upon a Time in...", a three season project for Northern Pictures and SBS, of which "Cabramatta" (2012) and "Punchbowl" (2014) have been released.
 He developed the concept for "The Great Australian Race Riot", a three episode series for SBS made by Essential Media broadcast in 2015.

 Graduate research supervision areas include new media and social change, racism and ethnicity, public policy and marginalised minorities.
 He was lead Chief Investigator on the ARC Linkage project "Cyber Racism and Community Resilience" with colleagues at Sydney, Western Sydney, Deakin and Monash universities, and in collaboration with the Australian Human Rights Commission, VicHealth and the Federation of Ethnic Community Councils of Australia.